 \section{Conclusions}

-We have studied the jet transport coefficients such as $\qhat$ -- the squared average transverse momentum exchange between the medium and the fast parton per unit length -- as well as $\Delta E =dE/dx$ -- the energy loss per unit length, including the elastic and inelastic reactions of jet partons with the thermal sQGP described by DQPM in terms of strongly interacting quasiparticles which properties are extracted from the comparison to the lQCD equation-of-state.
-The transport coefficients have been calculated within kinetic transport theory by accounting for the independent elastic or inelastic collisions of a jet parton with a thermal parton.
-The contributions of elastic ($q+q \to q+q$ and $q+g \to q+g$) and inelastic ($q+q \to q+q+g$ and $q+g \to q+g+g$) reactions have been calculated by evaluating the leading order Feynman diagrams with effective propagators and vertices from the DQPM by accounting for all channels and their interferences without approximations \cite{Grishmanovskii:2023gog}.
+We have studied the jet transport coefficients, such as $\qhat$ -- the squared average transverse momentum exchange between the medium and the fast parton per unit length -- as well as $dE/dx$ -- the energy loss per unit length, including the elastic and inelastic reactions of jet partons with the thermal sQGP described by DQPM in terms of strongly interacting quasiparticles whose properties are extracted from the comparison to the lQCD equation of state.
+The transport coefficients have been calculated within kinetic transport theory by accounting for the independent elastic and inelastic collisions of a jet parton with a thermal parton.
+The contributions of elastic ($q+q \to q+q$ and $q+g \to q+g$) and inelastic ($q+q \to q+q+g$ and $q+g \to q+g+g$) reactions have been calculated by evaluating the leading-order Feynman diagrams with effective propagators and vertices from the DQPM, accounting for all channels and their interferences without approximations \cite{Grishmanovskii:2023gog}.

-We have studied different scenarios for elastic and inelastic scattering of jet parton with a parton from the sQGP medium: we start with the "default" DQPM calculations where one assumes that all scattered partons, as well as the emitted gluon for inelastic reactions, are in thermal equilibrium.
-However, since the scattered jet parton and the emitted gluon might be out of equilibrium, we additionally have investigated the influence of different choices for the strong coupling constant $\alpha_s$ in thermal, jet parton, and radiative vertices as considered in the literature.
+We have studied different scenarios for elastic and inelastic scattering of jet parton with a parton from the sQGP medium, starting with the "default" DQPM calculations, where one assumes that all scattered partons, as well as the emitted gluon for inelastic reactions, are in thermal equilibrium.
+However, since the scattered jet parton and the emitted gluon might be out of equilibrium, we have additionally investigated the influence of different choices for the strong coupling constant $\alpha_s$ in thermal, jet parton, and radiative vertices, as considered in the literature.